facebook/react/docs/docs/tutorial.md

 ##### Events

 React attaches event handlers to components using a camelCase naming convention.
-We attach an `onSubmit` handler to the form that clears the form fields when the form is submitted with valid input.
+We attach an `handleSubmit` handler to the form that clears the form fields when the form is submitted with valid input.

 Call `preventDefault()` on the event to prevent the browser's default action of submitting the form.